 The remaining oven that was tested is used for cooking meat and has two cooking sections.
 The first section is a charbroiler and the second is a convective heating section using steam and heated air.
 The heated air in the second section is produced using an Eclipse Air Heat line burner.
 The NOx emission concentration from all burners for this unit was 33 ppm.
 This result demonstrates compliance with Rule 1153.1 NOx emission limits of 40 ppm and 60 ppm.
-However, given the design and purpose of this unit, the first section of this device is exempt from the emission limits of Rules 1147 and Rule 1153.1 because it is a charbroiler.
-The exemption for charbroiling in both Rules 1147 and 1153.1 was not taken into account when the emission test protocol was prepared for this unit.
+However, given the design and purpose of this unit, the first section of this device is exempt from the emission limits of Rules 1147 and Rule 1153.1 was not taken into account when the emission test protocol was prepared for this unit.